SiteRelEnby/anduril2/README.md

 # Changes from upstream

-The goal is to keep reasonable commonality with base anduril, e.g. 7H, 9H, and 10H config menus stay in the same place; only things most people don't use that much like momentary and sunset modes or ramp style toggle should be moved.
-In general, avoiding removing functionality completely, just making stuff that gets in the way less easy to accidentally hit, and ideally adding some modularity for the user to decide which changes to include.
-Right now most changes are not modular.
+The goal for this fork is to be reasonably modular - if you don't want/need a feature, it can be enabled or disabled.
+Ideally, it should be usable for someone familiar with anduril, e.g. by default 7H, 9H, and 10H config menus stay in the same place.
+Most ofthe extra options and configuration is done at build-time using feature flags (there just isn't enough space to make everything configurable).
+In general, avoiding removing functionality completely, just giving the user the option if they want it.

 ## All lights

-* Several less used options have been moved
-  * Aux config from off/lock can be moved to 8C/8H with `USE_8C_AUX_CONFIG` to make it harder to accidentally hit when trying to do 6C/H
+* Remappable shortcuts.
+At the moment, some have been moved with no specific option to move back, but that's a work in progress.
+Currently remappable functions:
+  * Aux colour/mode
+  * Dual channel turbo shortcuts
+  * 200% turbo shortcut
 * Ramp style selection moved to 8C (does anyone really change ramps that often?...)
 * Momentary mode moved to 12C (may move again in the future)
 * Sunset timer moved to 12H
+* Options to disable some features
-  * Option to disable 4C ramp-> off/lock (`DISABLE_4C_LOCK_FROM_RAMP`)
+  * `DISABLE_4C_LOCK_FROM_RAMP`: Disable 4C ramp-> off/lock (4C from off is not changed)
 * Incorporated some changes from [starryalley](https://github.com/starryalley/Anduril2):
-  * Candle and strobe modes should work the same way now
+  * Candle and strobe code is now a direct port:
+    * Strobe modes reordered (candle, lightning, fireworks, party strobe, tactical strobe, dual channel modes) to avoid accidentally blinding the user.
     * 2C to cycle to next strobe, 3C to cycle to previous.
     * 4C to decrease candle/lighting mode activity, 5C to increase, 6C to reset
-    * 4H in candle mode to change candle style
+    * 4H in candle mode to change candle style (3 options)
     * 7C in candle mode to toggle aux LEDs
     * Additional strobe mode: Fireworks mode (`USE_FIREWORK_MODE`), after lightning mode
     * On tint ramping lights, two additional strobe modes to switch and ramp between channels (after tactical strobe mode)